House of Fraser: 2006–2014: Highland Group Holdings

 In February 2006, the Group announced that it had received a preliminary bid approach valuing it at £300 million and, in August 2006, the House of Fraser confirmed a takeover approach from the Highland consortium who acquired the company for £351.4 million in November 2006.
 Highland Group Holdings Limited was 35% owned by Landsbanki.
-As part of the Highland takeover all brand names for their stores, including most of the Beatties branches, will be replaced with the House of Fraser name (with the exception of Jenners) with the stag logo axed and a new sans-serif typeface used on shop signs.
+As part of the Highland takeover all brand names for their stores, including most of the Beatties branches, would be replaced with the House of Fraser name (with the exception of Jenners) with the stag logo axed and a new sans-serif typeface used on shop signs.

 In September 2007, House of Fraser launched its online store.

 The company had four major openings in 2008, including its first store in Northern Ireland in the newly built Victoria Square Shopping Centre, Belfast in March.
 At 120,000 sqft it was the largest store that House of Fraser had opened (as opposed to taken over) in the UK.
 Also in March 2008, the Company opened a 95000 sqft store in High Wycombe.
 On 25 September 2008 the Company opened a 100000 sqft store in the Cabot Circus development in Bristol, and a branch in Westfield London, a new 70000 sqft store, on 30 October 2008.

 House of Fraser launched the HouseofFraser.com "Buy & Collect" concept shop in October 2011 with its first location in Aberdeen.
 A further site, in Liverpool, opened in 2012.
 These small shops were equipped with computer terminals to allow customers to order from the House of Fraser website.
 Both shops had closed by the summer of 2016.

 In December 2013, talks to takeover House of Fraser were held by French department store Galeries Lafayette with House of Fraser also exploring a floating on the London Stock Exchange once more in the summer of 2014 if the takeover was to be abandoned.